viper-adnan/Warez/README.md

 ## Gaming Infos, Emus & other resources
 - [Crackwatch](https://anonym.to/?https://crackwatch.com/) + Reddit: [/r/CrackWatch](https://anonym.to/?https://reddit.com/r/CrackWatch/) - New video game crack releases are posted here.
+- [Is Cracked?](https://anonym.to/?https://iscracked.info/) - Similar likle Crackwatch, provides Infos if the game was already cracked or not, among Game information and release date.
 - [CreamAPI AutoInstaller](https://anonym.to/?https://github.com/Douile/cream-api-autoinstaller) - A python script to auto install Cream API for Steam games in order to get all [DLCs for free](https://anonym.to/?https://cs.rin.ru/forum/viewtopic.php?f=29&t=70576&hilit=CreamAPI).
 - [Goldberg Steam Emulator](https://anonym.to/?https://gitlab.com/Mr_Goldberg/goldberg_emulator) - The  project is an attempt to make a generic Steam ddl that lets you play multiplayer games on a LAN without any internet connection.
 - [SmartSteamEmu](https://anonym.to/?https://github.com/MAXBURAOT/SmartSteamEmu) - A Steam emulator.